lilygrier/locust_research/README.md

 `location_bank.py` - sample code used to show idea of possible location-matching technique

 ## How to Use
-If you were starting from scratch, running scraping.py in the command line will scrape the web for the locust bulletins and save them on your machine.
-To extract text into a csv, you would run run make_df.py in the command line.
-However, I saved the resulting CSV from these steps as report_text.csv.
+If you were starting from scratch, running `scraping.py` in the command line will scrape the web for the locust bulletins and save them on your machine.
+To extract text into a csv, you would run `make_df.py` in the command line.
+However, I saved the resulting CSV from these steps as `report_text.csv`.

 Running `analyze_results.df_with_validated_results()` will call files needed to extract information and validate predictions through natural language processing.
 To generate the graphs used in my report, I ran the following functions, where df was the result of calling `analyze_results.df_with_validated_results()`: